-While the population of hemophilia A patients in the US with inhibitors is likely much less than 10,000, and treatment with emicizumab offers potential major gains in quality of life, future expansion of use to the broader population of patients with hemophilia A could extend the size of the treated population to above 20,000 individuals.
-As such, we plan to evaluate emicizumab under the usual ICER value assessment framework.
+The population of hemophilia A patients in the US with inhibitors is likely much less than 10,000, and treatment with emicizumab offers potential major gains in quality of life.
+Although future expansion of use to the broader population of patients with hemophilia A could extend the size of the treated population, it is uncertain if this population base will exceed 20,000 individuals.